hashicorp/terraform-provider-azurerm/website/docs/r/nginx_configuration.html.markdown

 layout: "azurerm"
 page_title: "Azure Resource Manager: azurerm_nginx_configuration"
 description: |-
-  Manages a Nginx Configuration.
+  Manages the configuration for a Nginx Deployment.
 ---

 # azurerm_nginx_configuration

-Manages a Nginx Configuration.
+Manages the configuration for a Nginx Deployment.

 ## Example Usage